RV and Camper Organization: Your Complete Guide

 Use Vertical Space Efficiently

 Don’t ignore vertical space as you create your storage systems.
-Hanging organizers – like our Deluxe 44-pocket organizer – allow you to store things on a closet rod that never would have fit before.
+Hanging organizers allow you to store things on a closet rod that would never have fit before.

 Set up organizers on the backs of doors, on your walls, and in your closets.